LKONDETI/personal-finance-app/README.md

 1. Create new components in the appropriate directory
 2. Update the navigation structure if needed
 3. Add any required data to the JSON files
+4. Write tests for new components
-4. Test thoroughly on both iOS and Android
+5. Test thoroughly on both iOS and Android

-### Modifying Categories
+### Backend Integration
-1. Edit `data/categoryMappings.json`
-2. Update transaction mappings
-3. Adjust budget limits as needed
+1. All API calls use the correct port (8081)
+2. Party ID is passed through navigation
+3. Error handling for API calls
+4. Secure authentication flow

 ### Styling
 - Uses NativeWind for styling
 - Follows the existing design system
 - Maintains consistent spacing and typography
+- Responsive design for all screen sizes

 ## Contributing

 1. Fork the repository
 2. Create your feature branch
+3. Write tests for new features
-3. Commit your changes
+4. Commit your changes
-4. Push to the branch
+5. Push to the branch
-5. Create a Pull Request
+6. Create a Pull Request

 ## License